How to Avoid Bengal Scams

 7) Ask for their vets name and phone number so you can call and get a reference!
 ALL good breeders should have this info readily available at all times.
 Ours is Dr. Diana Hamilton at Denham Springs Animal Hospital.
 Phone number is 225-665-8271.

 10) Do not buy kittens off Craigslist or any similar site!!!!
-ALL reputable breeders WILL have a website!
+ALL reputable breeders WILL have a website and be registered with TICA!

 If you have a few breeders in mind that you know are legitimate here's some great information from our How to Choose a Bengal Breeder page to help you narrow down which one of them would be the best one to get your new furry family member from.
 Everyone deserves a healthy, social, beautiful Bengal cat and we hope this information helps you find the perfect one for your family.